 For this reason, companies have started using an Automatic Speech Recognition (ASR)-first approach to doing highly-accurate real-time transcription.
 Instead of voice-writing the first level, audio is transcribed with ASR and then passed onto real-time editors.

-By ensuring key language — technical words, business and product names, jargon, etc — is transcribed just as well or better than a good voice writer would, transcription companies have been able to dramatically reduce labor costs while increasing accuracy for editors down the pipeline.
+This is largely thanks to the ability to train custom models which are tailor fit for specific audio types, languages, accents, and environments.
+By ensuring key language-technical words, business and product names, jargon, etc.-is transcribed just as well or better than a good voice writer would, transcription companies have been able to dramatically reduce labor costs while increasing accuracy for editors down the pipeline.

 The Process for Adopting ASR